pkirilov9/quartz/content/Bibliography.md

 - Stoner, Jill.
 2012. _Toward a Minor Architecture_.
 Cambridge, Mass.: MIT Press.

+- Tendone, Gaia.
+2022.
+“The Paradoxes of Curating the Networked Image.”
+In _The Networked Image in Post-Digital Culture: The Networked Image in Post-Digital Culture_, 1st ed.
+London: Routledge.
+-
+- van Tuinen,Sjoerd.
+2019.
+“Mannerism and Hysteria:  On the Mode of Existence of Painting.”
+In _What Images Do_.
+Aarhus: Aarhus University Press.

 - Vannini, Phillip, ed.
 2020. _Non-Representational Methodologies: Re-Envisioning Research_.
 First issued in paperback.
 Routledge Advances in Research Methods 12.
 London New York: Routledge, Taylor & Francis Group.

 - Vidler, Anthony.
 2000.
 “Diagrams of Diagrams: Architectural Abstraction and Modern Representation.” _Representations_, no. 72, 1–20. https://doi.org/10.2307/2902906.

+- Warburrton, Alan.
+2022.
+“Soft Subjects.”
+In _The Networked Image in Post-Digital Culture: The Networked Image in Post-Digital Culture_, 1st ed.
+London: Routledge.

 - Weizman (In Conversation With Jacob Lund), Eyal.
 2021.
 “Inhabiting the Hyper-Aesthetic Image.” _The Nordic Journal of Aesthetics_ 30 (61–62): 230–43. https://doi.org/10.7146/nja.v30i61-62.127901.